Perth Water Works

 Perth Water Works (also known as Corporation Water Works) is an historic building in Perth, Scotland, dating to 1832.
-Standing at the corner of Tay Street and Marshall Place (both part of the A989), the building, a former engine house and water tank, has been the home of The Fergusson Gallery, displaying the work of John Duncan Fergusson, since 1992.
+Standing at the corner of Tay Street and Marshall Place (both part of the A989), the building is a former engine house, water tank and art gallery.
+It was the home of The Fergusson Gallery, displaying the work of John Duncan Fergusson, since 1992.
+The collection has now been relocated to Perth Art Gallery, though a sculpture remains outside.

 The building is Category A listed.
 Historic Environment Scotland states that it is one of Scotland's most significant industrial buildings, and that its large-scale cast-iron construction may be the first very first in the world.

 Clean water was drawn from filter beds on Moncreiffe Island, in the adjacent River Tay, and pumped beneath the river, by a steam engine, into a 146,000 impgal holding tank in the building's rotunda.

 The building's architect was Adam Anderson, the rector of Perth Academy.